 Our revenues are generated principally from technology services provided on either a time-and-materials or a fixed-price, fixed-timeframe basis.
 Revenues from services provided on a time-and-materials basis are recognized as the related services are performed.
-Revenues from services provided on a fixed-price, fixed-timeframe basis are recognized pursuant to the percentage-ofcompletion method.
+Revenues from services provided on a fixed-price, fixed-timeframe basis are recognized pursuant to the percentage-of-completion method.
 Most of our client contracts, including those that are on a fixed-price, fixed-timeframe basis can be terminated by clients with or without cause, without penalties and with short notice periods of between 0 and 90 days.
-Since we collect revenues on contracts as portions of the contracts are completed, terminated contracts are only subject to collection for portions of the contract completed through the time of termination.
+Since we collect revenues on contracts as portions of the contract completed, terminated contracts are only subject to collection for portions of the contract completed through the time of termination.
 Most of our contracts do not contain specific termination-related penalty provisions.
 In order to manage and anticipate the risk of early or abrupt contract terminations, we monitor the progress on all contracts and change orders according to their characteristics and the circumstances in which they occur.
 This includes a focused review of our ability and our client's ability to perform on the contract, a review of extraordinary conditions that may lead to a contract termination, as well as historical client performance considerations.
 Since we also bear the risk of cost overruns and inflation with respect to fixed-price, fixed-timeframe projects, our operating results could be adversely affected by inaccurate estimates of contract completion costs and dates, including wage inflation rates and currency exchange rates that may affect cost projections.
 Losses on contracts, if any, are provided for in full in the period when determined.
 Although we revise our project completion estimates from time to time, such revisions have not, to date, had a material adverse effect on our operating results or financial condition.
 We also generate revenue from software application products, including banking software.
-Such software products represented 4.0% and 3.9% of our total revenues for the nine months ended December 31, 2009 and fiscal 2009.
+Such

 We experience from time to time, pricing pressure from our clients.
 For example, clients often expect that as we do more business with them, they will receive volume discounts.
-Additionally, clients may ask for fixed-price, fixed-time frame arrangements for engagements where the specifications are complete, so individual rates are not negotiated.
+Additionally, clients may ask for fixed-price, fixed-time frame arrangements or reduced rates.
+We attempt to use fixed-price arrangements for engagements where the specifications are complete, so individual rates are not negotiated.